ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Recovering from Aggregation Step Skew {#aggregation-step-skew-recovery}

-`AggregationJobContinueReq` messages contain a `step` field, allowing Aggregators to ensure that their peer is on an expected step of DAP aggregation.
-In particular, the intent is to allow recovery from a scenario where the Helper successfully advances from step `n` to `n+1`, but its `AggregationJobResp` response to the Leader gets dropped due to something like a transient network failure.
-The Leader could then resend the request to have the Helper advance to step `n+1` and the Helper should be able to retransmit the `AggregationJobResp` that was previously dropped.
-To make that kind of recovery possible, Aggregator implementations SHOULD checkpoint the most recent step's prep state and messages to durable storage such that the Leader can re-construct continuation requests and the Helper can re-construct continuation responses as needed.
+`AggregationJobContinueReq` messages contain a `step` field, allowing Aggregators to ensure that their peer is on the expected step of DAP aggregation.
+In particular, the intent is to allow detection and recovery from a scenario where the Helper and the Leader have differing views of the current aggregation step, which may occur if an `AggregationJobResp` response to the Leader is dropped due to a transient network failure.
+The Leader could then resend the original `AggregationJobInitReq` message to restart the aggregation process, allowing aggregation to complete successfully.
+To make this kind of recovery possible, Leader implementations SHOULD retain enough information to reconstruct the `AggregationJobInitReq` message in the case that the aggregation process becomes desynchronized.

-When implementing an aggregation step skew recovery strategy, the Helper SHOULD ensure that the Leader's `AggregationJobContinueReq` message did not change when it was re-sent (i.e., the two messages must be identical).
-This prevents the Leader from re-winding an aggregation job and re-running an aggregation step with different parameters.
+When implementing an aggregation step skew recovery strategy, the Helper SHOULD ensure that the Leader's `AggregationJobInitReq` message did not change when it was re-sent (i.e., the two messages must be identical).
+This prevents the Leader from re-winding an aggregation job and re-running aggregation with different parameters.

-One way the Helper could address this would be to store a digest of the Leader's request, indexed by aggregation job ID and step, and refuse to service a request for a given aggregation step unless it matches the previously seen request (if any).
+One way the Helper could implement this would be to store a digest of the Leader's request, indexed by aggregation job ID, and refuse to service a re-sent request unless it matches the previously seen request.

+Implementation note: in the case that the Leader replays an aggregation which the Helper considers to be complete, the Helper should ensure it does not commit the results of the aggregation to its aggregate shares more than once.

 ## Collecting Results {#collect-flow}